qvthc/orion/README.md

-# orion
+# SOLARIS Project
-Open-source Discord selfbot.
+Open-source Discord selfbot written in Python.

+:warning: For personal use!